The Current Status of Crypto Adoption in Namibia

 The VAA ensures that VASPs operate under a licensing framework with AML/CFT requirements.
 The VASPs must be registered in Namibia and conduct their business therein, have secured systems to protect the information of customers, and separately account for and hold customers’ funds from those used in the operation of the business.

-Besides that, the Payment Management Act of 2023 further extended the legal status to legally recognize cryptocurrency-based payments as one form of payment service—under certain consent conditions.
-The parties during a transaction must mutually consent to the use of cryptocurrency, and the supplier of the system of payments should be licensed.
+Besides that, the Payment Management Act of 2023 further extended the legal status to legally recognize cryptocurrency-based payments as one form of payment service, under certain consent conditions.
+The parties during a transaction must mutually consent to the use of cryptocurrency, and the supplier of the payment system should be licensed.

 Another important factor is the Namibian Currency and Exchanges Act and the Exchange Control Regulations, which deny permission for virtual currency exchanges to be established within the country.
 Thus, this policy adds another layer of restriction as there is no formal framework for trading or converting any cryptocurrencies to the Namibian dollar or any foreign currency.

-These Exchange Control Regulations, amongst other things, ensure that any form of activity with a view to trading or exchanging one currency for another requires the approval of the central bank; hence, in effect, making cryptocurrency exchanges illegal within Namibia.
+These Exchange Control Regulations, amongst other things, ensure that any form of activity with a view to trading or exchanging one currency for another requires the approval of the central bank; hence, in effect, making cryptocurrency exchanges illegal within Namibia unless licensed under the Virtual Assets Act.

 Taxation of Cryptocurrency in Namibia